 Ackermann’s Repository of Arts, December 1809.

-“Tyrolese Walking Dress”
+“Tyrolese Walking Dress.”

-This coat is named in the description as a coat and not a pelisse, though I suspect either term would have worked.
+The outer garment is named in the description as a coat and not a pelisse, though I suspect either term would have worked.
 I’m not sure what makes it Tyrolese, or Tyrolean.
 It doesn’t look particularly Alpine to me.

 One of the two colors suggested for the coat is one I have never seen before, but which I love: drake’s neck.
 I like to think that the drake in question was a mallard, which has a gorgeous glossy, almost iridescent green neck.
 Here, it looks fabulous with the amber lining.